 The majority of the ferries to Crete are operated by Anek Lines, Blue Ferries, and Minoan Lines and they are usually scheduled overnight.
 They take about 8 to 9.5h depending if they’re arriving in Chania or Heraklion and the speed of the ferry.

 You can also find routes to Sitia (operated by Aegeon Pelagos, a subsidiary of Anek) and Kissamos (operated by Seajets) twice a week.
-And Minoan Lines sometimes has a high-speed route to Crete, during the high season only, that takes around 6.5h.
+And Minoan Lines sometimes has a high-speed route to Crete, during the high season only, which takes around 6.5h.

 You can check the ferry schedule here.
 You’ll notice that for every route, right next to the logo of the company, it’s the name of the vessel.
-So you can search it online to see what it looks like.
+So you can search for it online to see what it looks like.

 I gotta admit, I love traveling by ferry in Greece!
 It’s part of the experience of a Greek island holiday and I’d recommend you to do it at least once.
 Their style of getting people and cars on these huge boats I can only describe as an organized mess and it truly fascinates me.

 It also scares me a little since I’m sure I’ll never be able to park a car so tightly under that pressure :)).
-I mean I literally saw drivers getting out through the passenger door because they had to park their car inches away from the previous one.
+I mean I literally saw drivers getting out through the passenger door because they had to park their cars inches away from the previous one.
 I also saw cars that struggled to climb the abrupt ramps inside the ferries.